alexaltair/lambda-calculus-app/README.md

 Lambda calculus engine
 ======================

 Lambda expressions are a class.
-Their attributes depend on which kind they are, as defined by the following code snippet from LambdaExpression.rb;
+Their attributes depend on which kind they are, as defined by the following code snippet from lambda_expression.rb;

 ```ruby
 case args.length